 - 6 small artichokes trimmed and steamed and then quartered or 1 can artichoke hearts

 - 6 spears asparagus trimmed and halved

 Add the diced onion and garlic to the pan and cook for about 3 minutes until the garlic become fragrant and the onions slightly soften.
-Pour in the chicken stock, white wine and asparagus spears and cover to allow the sauce to simmer until it has reduced to about half and the asparagus has cooked.
+Pour in the chicken stock, white wine vinegar and asparagus spears and cover to allow the sauce to simmer until it has reduced to about half and the asparagus has cooked.
 The asparagus should be tender but not mushy.

 Add in the lemon juice, capers and artichoke hearts and return the chicken to the pan.
 Cook for 3 to 4 minutes until everything is warmed through and then sprinkle with parsley before serving.